cloudmesh-community/book/chapters/in/aws-elasticbeanstalk.md

 ### Step 4: Click on Configure More Options

 Do not click on Create Application button in the previous step in case you wish to create your application in a particular VPC.
-This is will be a requirement for most organizations since they would like the application to be created in their own VPCs on cloud so that they can restrict the access to the application and also allow the application
+This will be a requirement for most organizations since they would like the application to be created in their own VPCs on cloud so that they can restrict the access to the application and also allow the application